iamrahulreddy/miapp/README.md

 To deploy **miapp** to a production server, follow these general steps:

 1. **Set up a virtual environment** – Install and configure a virtual environment to manage dependencies efficiently.
 2. **Generate static files** – Collect static files for the `templates/` directory to ensure they are properly served.
+3. **Use gunicorn** for production
-3. **Configure Nginx** – Reference the generated static files in the Nginx configuration to serve them correctly.
+4. **Configure Nginx** – Use Nginx as reverse proxy and Reference the generated static files in the Nginx configuration to serve them correctly.

 These are high-level steps (Additional Configurations are required.)